Mobile banking: History

 The earliest mobile banking services used SMS, a service known as SMS banking.
 With the introduction of smart phones with WAP support enabling the use of the mobile web in 1999, the first European banks started to offer mobile banking on this platform to their customers.

 Mobile banking before 2010 was most often performed via SMS or the mobile web.
-Apple's initial success with iPhone and the rapid growth of phones based on Google's Android (operating system) have led to increasing use of special mobile apps, downloaded to the mobile device.
+Apple's initial success with the iPhone and the rapid growth of phones based on Google's Android operating system have led to increasing use of special mobile apps, downloaded to the mobile device.
 With that said, advancements in web technologies such as HTML5, CSS3 and JavaScript have seen more banks launching mobile web based services to complement native applications.
 These applications are consisted of a web application module in JSP such as J2EE and functions of another module J2ME.

 A recent study (May 2012) by Mapa Research suggests that over a third of banks have mobile device detection upon visiting the banks' main website.
 A number of things can happen on mobile detection such as redirecting to an app store, redirection to a mobile banking specific website or providing a menu of mobile banking options for the user to choose from.

-A mobile banking conceptual
+Concept

 In one academic model, mobile banking is defined as:

 Mobile Banking refers to provision and availment of banking- and financial services with the help of mobile telecommunication devices.The scope of offered services may include facilities to conduct bank and stock market transactions, to administer accounts and to access customised information."

 According to this model mobile banking can be said to consist of three inter-related concepts: